jpiercedev/gitthatflow-main/README.md

 ## Usage

+### GitHub Repository Analysis
 1. **Enter a GitHub Repository URL**: Paste any public GitHub repository URL that uses supported routing frameworks
 2. **Analyze**: Click "Analyze Repository" to start the parsing process
 3. **Visualize**: View the interactive flow chart showing your application's routing structure
 4. **Explore**: Use the flow chart controls to zoom, pan, and explore the route relationships

+### Website Flow Analysis
+1. **Switch to Website Mode**: Click the "Website Flow" toggle at the top
+2. **Enter a Website URL**: Paste any website URL you want to analyze
+3. **Configure Options**: Set max pages (up to 30) and crawl depth (up to 5)
+4. **Analyze**: Click "Analyze Website" to start crawling and mapping the site
+5. **Visualize**: View the interactive flow chart showing the website's navigation structure
+6. **Capture Screenshots**: Click the "Website Screenshots" panel to take high-quality screenshots of the analyzed pages in both desktop and mobile viewports

 ### Example Repositories to Try